worldbank/ietoolkit/README.md

 GitHub is a wonderful tool for collaboration on code.
 We appreciate contributions directly to the code and will of course give credit to anyone providing contributions that we merge to the master branch.

 Please make your "fork and pull requests" from the `master` branch unless you want to contribute to something that currently only exists in another branch.
+The Stata files on the `master` branch are the files most recently submitted to the SSC server.
+README, LICENSE and similar files are updated directly to `master`.
+All Stata files not published yet on SSC, or more recent versions of the Stata files then the version published on SSC, are found in `develop` branches.

-Feel free to check out the `develop` branch to see what future updates we are currently working on.
+Feel free to check out any of the `develop` branches (if there are any) to see what future updates we are currently working on.
 If you want to make a contribution by making a "fork and pull request" but are not exactly sure how to do so, feel free to send an email to kbjarkefur@worldbank.com.

 ### **License**
 **ietoolkit** is developed under MIT license.
 See http://adampritchard.mit-license.org/ or see [the `LICENSE` file](https://github.com/worldbank/ietoolkit/blob/master/LICENSE) for details.